ibm-cloud-docs/assistant/beta.md

 {: preview}

 - Delight your customers with 360-degree support by integrating your web chat with a third-party service desk solution.
 When a customer asks to speak to a person, you can connect them to an agent through a service desk solution, such as LiveEngage or Zendesk.
 For more information, see [Adding support for transfers](/docs/assistant?topic=assistant-beta-deploy-web-chat#deploy-web-chat-haa).

-- You can now use the chat log from one of your production assistants as the source for intent and intent user example recommendations.
-See [Intent recommendations](/docs/assistant?topic=assistant-beta-intent-recommendations).

-  With the introduction of this feature, the way in which CSV log files are stored also changed.
-Previously, a log CSV file that you uploaded to one skill was shared by all of the skills in that service instance.
-Now, a CSV file that you upload to one skill is available for use only by that one skill.
-For existing instances with CSV files, the shared CSV files have been made available to each of the skills in the instance.
-You can delete a CSV file from a skill that doesn't use it by managing the recommendation sources for the skill.
-  {: important}

 ## Tell us what you think